| |

 Books:

-- Wild L.A.: A Hiker's Guide - by John McKinney (Olympus Press).
+- Los Angeles County: A Day Hiker's Guide - by John McKinney (The Trailmaster, 2006).
 "Hermit Falls."
 Good hike description.
 Puts it at 3 miles round trip with 400 feet in elevation gain.
 Falls height: 30 feet.
+Previously published in Wild L.A.: A Day Hiker's Guide (2003), now out of print.

-- California Waterfalls - by Ann Marie Brown (Foghorn Press, 1997).
+- California Waterfalls - by Ann Marie Brown (Moon, 2011).
 "Hermit Falls."
 Good trail description.
+A guide to 200 waterfalls in California.

 - Afoot and Afield in Los Angeles County - by Jerry Schad (Wilderness Press) - Area A-6, Trip 2: Hoegees Loop.
 Good trail description of first half of the trail with historical background.
 (Does not include Hermit Falls.)